leangjia/blender_docs/manual/editors/preferences/viewport.rst

 =======

 Viewport Anti-Aliasing
-   Control the :term:`anti-aliasing` for higher quality rendering.
+   Control the :term:`Anti-Aliasing` for higher quality rendering.
 Overlay Smooth Wires
    Display overlays with smooth wire, without this wires will be rendered aliased.